 An investor buys a newly issued 5%, $100 par preferred stock at par.

-It can be assumed the average interest rate at the time of issuance was close to 5%.
-At issuance, preferred shares are typically sold at par with a dividend rate that reflects current interest rates.
-Afterward, it trades in the secondary market.
-The par value ($100) and the dividend rate (5%) stay fixed and do not change.
-The market price, however, fluctuates over time.
+It’s reasonable to assume the average interest rate at issuance was close to 5%.
+Preferred shares are typically issued at par with a dividend rate that reflects current interest rates.
+After issuance, the shares trade in the secondary market.
+The par value ($100) and dividend rate (5%) stay fixed.
+The market price can change.

-Lowering the market price makes the 5% preferred stock investment more attractive to potential buyers.
+To make the 5% preferred stock attractive again, its market price must fall.
 When the price of a fixed-income investment falls, its yield (overall rate of return) rises.

 An investor buys 100 shares of a newly issued 5%, $100 par preferred stock at par.
 Interest rates rise to 7% and the investor attempts to sell the stock for $70 per share.
 What is the current yield for the investment?